Erickype/DungeonPitFrontend/README.md

 The next phase will move all logic to a dedicated Go server and send only the final dungeon data to UE5 for rendering.

 ## ⚙️ Algorithms Used
+I used https://github.com/vazgriz/DungeonGenerator as starting point, here shows you how to do it inside Unity3D.
+I decided to use Unreal in order to experiment and learn.
+The repository mentioned does not provide code to place assets, considering that I created a grid based system that generates each part of the dungeon with a specific type that will enable the rendering of each section with a specific asset.

 ### 1. Room Placement
 - Randomly positions rooms inside a grid
 - Adds a buffer zone to avoid overlapping rooms